yasufadhili/jawt/jawt-docs/dev/compiler.md

 ### `AstBuilder`

-A custom ANTLR visitor that transforms the ANTLR-generated parse tree into the JAWT-specific AST.
+This is where the real work happens.
+It's a visitor that walks the ANTLR parse tree and builds our AST.

 ```go
 type AstBuilder struct {